 Warning!
-Spoilers ahead for Orange Is the New Black season six.
+Spoilers ahead for Orange Is the New Black.

-If there's one thing Red loves at Litchfield, it's her prison family.
+If there's one thing Red has always loved at Litchfield (and now Litchfield Max), it's her prison family.
 Who, exactly, is included in that family might vary from season to season on Orange Is the New Black, but it's clear that Red values loyalty and honesty.
-So when she learns that some of her allies seemingly betray her during their interviews with the federal investigators, it's no wonder Red is more than a little displeased.
+So when she learns that some of her allies seemingly betray her during their interviews with the federal investigators in season six, it's no wonder Red is more than a little displeased.
+This rift carries into season seven, and might have you struggling to remember one important question: what happened between Red and Frieda?

 But Red is less forgiving toward Frieda, who also names Red during her conversation with the feds.
 During the conversation Frieda has with the investigators, they tell her that the supplies in the bunker have her fingerprints on them (no surprise, since she's the one who discovered and stocked it in the first place).